michaelcukier/Poker-Hand-Tracker/readme.md

     "$6 Hold'Em Turbo - On Demand": 6.60}
 ```

 Step 4 | Now, if you run `python cli.py update-db` it should import all your tournaments and hands.
-This can take a few minutes if you have a large number of hand histories.
+This can take a few seconds if you have a large number of hand histories.
 It will tell you how many tournaments/sngs it has added in the end.
 When you go back to playing, you'll have to re-run this command and it will import only the new hand histories.

 Step 5 | Run `python cli.py --help` to see the things you can do.